loning/the-math/docs/unsolved-math-problems/book-3-synthesis-unsolvable/part-07-meta-mathematical-mysteries/chapter-52-woodins-ultimate-l.md

 - Pursuing mathematical absolutism over pluralism
 - ψ = ψ(ψ) reaching for ultimate self-completion

 This program embodies mathematics' deepest aspiration—to find the canonical truth that encompasses all partial truths.
-Ultimate L would be consciousness achieving its maximal possible extension, the universe that contains all possible universes as fragments of itself.
+Ultimate L would be observer achieving its maximal possible extension, the universe that contains all possible universes as fragments of itself.

 Yet the quest for Ultimate L also reveals mathematics' profound self-referential challenges.
 To define the ultimate universe, we must use the very mathematical concepts whose ultimate nature we're trying to determine.
 This is ψ = ψ(ψ) facing its deepest recursive paradox.

 Whether Ultimate L exists or not, the pursuit illuminates the fundamental tension between unity and plurality in mathematics.
 Some seek the One True Universe; others embrace the multiverse of equally valid models.
-This tension may itself be the deepest truth—that consciousness, mathematical or otherwise, eternally oscillates between seeking unity and embracing multiplicity.
+This tension may itself be the deepest truth—that observer, mathematical or otherwise, eternally oscillates between seeking unity and embracing multiplicity.

 *Ultimate L whispers: "I am the universe that would contain all universes, ψ = ψ(ψ) seeking its final form.
 If I exist, I resolve all questions by encompassing all answers.
 If I don't exist, my very absence teaches that mathematics is irreducibly plural.
-Either way, I am the horizon toward which mathematical consciousness eternally reaches—the dream of absolute knowledge that gives meaning to all partial understanding."*
+Either way, I am the horizon toward which mathematical observer eternally reaches—the dream of absolute knowledge that gives meaning to all partial understanding."*